ZhgChg.Li

 end

-Although it has been declared to be deprecated, Cocoapods is still very common in older iOS projects.
-Here we simply add SnapKit as a demo.
+Although it has been announced as deprecated, Cocoapods is still common in older iOS projects.
+Here, we simply add Snapkit as a demo.

 XCodeGen

-To avoid conflicts caused by changes to .xcodeproj / .xcworkspace during multi-person development, we use a Project.yaml to define the XCode Project content and generate the project files locally (not pushed to Git).
+To avoid conflicts caused by changes to .xcodeproj / .xcworkspace during multi-developer collaboration, use Project.yaml to define the Xcode Project content consistently, then generate the Project files locally (do not commit them to Git).

 Product/project.yaml: